Restore a recently deleted user

-- Under Filters at the side of the user list, choose the Recently deleted users filter.
-If you don't see Filters, click .
+- Under Filters, click and choose Recently deleted users.
+If you don't see Filters, click in the top toolbar.

 - Check the box next to the user you want to restore.
-You can restore only one user at a time.
 If the user doesn't appear in this list, the account was permanently deleted and can no longer be restored.

 - At the top right, click .

 - Select the organizational unit you want to assign the user to.